COVID-19 Information and Resources for Clinical Staff

 In addition to the Commuter Shuttles, Columbia Transportation offers a number of travel options between Columbia’s campuses.
 This fall, the Intercampus Shuttle will be making stops at 96th Street throughout the day, and Saturday service will be available following the Red Line.
 Columbia also offers an on-demand Evening Shuttle, powered by Via, that runs between 4 PM and 4 AM each night.
 For those interested in using Via outside of the Evening Shuttle service, Columbia affiliates can use the code 'CU2020' to unlock 20% off all private rides.

 Additionally, due to rapidly changing COVID-19 hot spots throughout the U.S., Workforce Health & Safety (WHS) guidance still encourages healthcare personel (HCP) to avoid non-essential travel.
 For HCP returning from travel to a U.S. state or territory with high rates of COVID-19 community transmission, New York State Department of Health (NYSDOH) requires such HCP to be tested within 24 hours of returning from travel and be SARS-CoV-2 negative before returning to work.
-Please see FAQs for SARS-CoV-2 PCR Testing of Health Care Personnel (August 14) for more information.

 The COVID-19 pandemic represents an unprecedented and uniquely trying time for our community, particularly for providers on the front lines.